jayferjoy/Group-3---eRestaurant/README.md

 # Group-2---eRestaraunt
-Creating an eRestaurant system
+Creating an eRestaurant system.
-This is for uni
+This is for Software Engineering Studio's 1A